Camphor76-22-2/batocera-cookbook/README.md

 Tested on batocera 38

 # flatpack ports
-These .sh files can be used to run some flatpak apps from the emulation station menu when they normally wouldn't work (i.e. electron apps)
+These .sh files can be used to run some flatpak apps (must already be installed via flatpak in F1 > applications > flatpak.....) from the emulation station menu when they normally wouldn't work (i.e. electron apps)

 To use move these into /userdata/roms/ports